 Danna Haydar – Associate General Counsel, Tampa Bay Lightning

-Catherine Levene – Co-Founder, Artspace.com
+Catherine Levene – Co-Founder, Artspace.co

 Tutorials are available for students to have additional writing opportunities and work on business-related projects.

-In September 2016, students met with Miami Marlins Senior Legal Counsel at Marlins Park Stadium.
+Students met with Miami Marlins Senior Legal Counsel at Marlins Park Stadium.